floyddsouza/Cats_Dogs-Classification/README.md

 # Twitter_hate-speech_recognition

-This is a sentiment analysis problem of training the machine in detecting multi-label classificaton: positive, neutral or negative reviews.
-In this project we will use classic ML as well as DL algorithms such as CNN and LSTM
+This is a sentiment analysis problem of detecting binary classificaton: positive or negative tweets.

 Steps on completing the project.